sweetybsayani/Encryption-Playground-Security-Lab/LAB_INSRTUCTIONS.md

 ## Estimated Time: 10-15 minutes

 ## Prerequisites
-- Linux-based system (Kali Linux recommended)
+- Any Linux-based system or WSL (Windows-Subsytem-for-Linux)
 - Python 3.6 or higher
 - Basic knowledge of terminal commands